nguyenank/shot-plotter/README.md

 The playing area matches the specifications from the governing body as specified on the main page.
 For all playing areas, the center of the playing area has coordinates (0,0), the positive x-axis is to the right, and the positive y-axis is upward.

 Credit to [Bill Tran's guide on creating the NHL rink using TidyVerse](https://thewincolumn.ca/2021/01/15/r-tutorial-creating-an-nhl-rink-using-the-tidyverse/) for aid in interpreting the rule descriptions for the ice hockey rink and for the hex codes for the colors.

+Massive credit to the [sportyR package](https://github.com/rossdrucker/sportyR) created by [Ross Drucker](https://twitter.com/rossdrucker9), using which the American Football fields (NFL and NCAA) were constructed.

 The playing area size is not pinned to the window size.
 This allows you to zoom in and place the event exactly where you want it, but does mean the layout can become strange if you change your window size.
 Refreshing will readjust the size to match the current window size.